LYME DISEASE RECOVERY TIMELINE

 Lyme disease recovery is rarely linear.
 Some patients improve within weeks.
 Others experience a slower course with periods of progress and temporary setbacks.

-When Lyme disease is diagnosed and treated early, many patients begin to improve within weeks.
+When Lyme disease is diagnosed and treated early, many patients begin to improve within the first several weeks.
+Early improvement may include increased energy, reduced pain, and better daily functioning.

 • Energy may start to return